frvi/dockerfile-dashing/README.md

+## Smashing Alpine Container

-# Smashing Alpine Container:  Smashig is the new http://dashing.io name.
+(Smashing is the new http://dashing.io name)

 Run [Smashing](https://github.com/Smashing/smashing) in a minimal [Alpine](https://alpinelinux.org/about/) [Docker](http://docker.io/) container.

 Using alpine image.
 The container size has been reduced from about 800MB to about 200MB.